 Azure Stream Analytics is a fully managed stream processing engine that is designed to analyze and process large volumes of streaming data with sub-millisecond latencies.
-Patterns and relationships can be identified in data that originates from a variety of input sources including applications, devices, sensors, clickstreams, and social media feeds.
-These patterns can be used to trigger actions and initiate workflows such as creating alerts, feeding information to a reporting tool, or storing transformed data for later use.
-Stream Analytics is also available on the Azure IoT Edge runtime, enabling to process data directly on IoT devices.
+You can build a streaming data pipeline using Stream Analytics to identity patterns and relationships in data that originates from various input sources including applications, devices, sensors, clickstreams, and social media feeds.
+Then, you can use these patterns to trigger actions and initiate workflows such as raising alerts, feeding information to a reporting tool, or storing transformed data for later use.
+Stream Analytics is also available on the Azure IoT Edge runtime, which enables you to process data directly from IoT devices.

-The following scenarios are examples of when you can use Azure Stream Analytics:
+Here are a few example scenarios where you can use Azure Stream Analytics:

-- Anomaly detection to detect spikes, dips, and slow positive and negative changes in sensor values
+- Anomaly detection in sensor data to detect spikes, dips, and slow positive and negative changes

 - Remote monitoring and predictive maintenance of high value assets

 - Analyze real-time telemetry streams and logs from applications and IoT devices

 Key capabilities and benefits